 In the U.S., dozens of whistleblower laws are now in place at the federal, state and local levels, ranging from the False Claims Act to the Clean Air Act to the Antarctic Conservation Act, and each has unique definitions and procedures.
 There are also a growing number of whistleblower laws in countries outside the U.S., each with their own rules and regulations.
 The National Whistleblower Center advocates for whistleblower laws around the world that provide strong protections and financial rewards.
 To support this mission, you can join NWC’s Action Alert Network.

 Following these rules and procedures is important.
-Although serving as a whistleblower outside these channels may be noble, those who operate within them can secure important protections against retaliation and, in some cases, financial rewards for assisting in a prosecution of the wrongdoer.
-More than two thirds of whistleblowers report experiencing retaliation.
-In addition, since 2011, whistleblowers have received more than $4 billion in rewards under just four federal whistleblower programs.
-The National Whistleblower Center recommends that would-be whistleblowers find an attorney before attempting to blow the whistle.
+Although serving as a whistleblower outside these channels may be noble, those who operate within them can secure important protections against retaliation and, in some cases, financial rewards for assisting in the prosecution of the wrongdoer.
+That’s why the National Whistleblower Center recommends that would-be whistleblowers find an attorney before attempting to blow the whistle.
 One way to do this is through a secure intake form operated by the National Whistleblower Legal Defense and Education Fund.
 You can learn more about that process here.

 While the tangle of laws regarding whistleblower rights and protections can be confusing, the four-plus decades of success in getting these laws enacted in the U.S. and around the world speaks to an important truth: there is a widespread bipartisan consensus that whistleblowers are a critical tool in combatting fraud and other wrongdoing.

 Thousands of people blow the whistle around the world each year on everything from bad accounting to tax fraud to pollution to illegal wildlife trade.
 These crimes can have a significant financial impact on the government, company shareholders, and taxpayers, and many would be extremely difficult for law enforcement to discover on their own.
 Without whistleblowers, they would go undetected.